gnout/MessengerProtocolDocumentation/Architecture/Architecture and Operation.md

 ## Static and Dynamic data

-To minimize unnecessary traffic, static data will be stored (on-chain probably with *IPFS* or off-chain) under the responsibility of the *distributor*.
+To minimize unnecessary traffic, static data will be stored off-chain under the responsibility of the *distributor*.
 The *distributor* will call the *xxList* or *xxInfo* service once to retrieve all available data (e.g., accommodations).

 When the *distributor* performs an *xxSearch* with the intent to book, the supplier will return a result.
 The distributor will then match the `supplier_code` (explained below) from the search result with the corresponding code in the static data.